RogerNoel/NodeJS_Becode_Tool/README.md

 # ReadMe

-## Warning !
-This is a an evolution of my roger_pwnd package.

 ## What is it ?
-This charliecheckpwnd utility is an e-mail checker; it checks wether an e-mail address has been corrupted or not.
+This charlie Check Powned utility is an e-mail checker; it checks wether an e-mail address has been corrupted or not.
 In affirmative case, it will display the domain name where the e-mail adress was corrupted.

 ## How to use it ?

+### Installation
+$ npm i charlie-check-powned

+### Usage
 Just type 'charliecp' (without curly quotes) followed by the e-mail adress to check, for example:
 *charliecp youradress@whatever.com*
 The module will first check the syntax validity of the e-mail adress, in case of invalid entry,
-*This e-mail is not valid; please check syntax.*
-will be displayed.
+*This e-mail is not valid; please check syntax.* will be displayed.
 When a valid e-mail adress is entered, a first message will appear:
 *Valid e-mail -> waiting for server response*
 Followed short time after by the checking results: